 If you don’t see this filter in the list, it’s easy to create it: choose Filter – New from the menu, and then enter the properties of the filters as follows:

-The most important part of this filter is the content of the Except for folders box: it contains the mask C:* .
+The most important part of this filter is the content of the Except folders box: it contains the mask C:*;\\*;*:\RECYCLE.BIN .
 Why it is there?
 Because we don’t want the restrictions that this filter would create to apply to the files located on the main drive of your computer (which is most probably the drive C:).
 We only want the restrictions to apply to other drives, which would have drive letters other than C:.
 The star character (*) in the mask means any set of characters, so the mask C:* would match any folder located on the C: drive.
 As a result, the filter would not apply to any file or folder on the C: drive, just what we want.

 Now, if your computer has other drives permanently attached and you want the users to be able to use such drives without restrictions, you should add the appropriate masks to the Except for folders box, too.
 (You can separate masks with comas, semicolons, or line breaks).
-For example, if your computer has a DVD drive that has the drive letter D: and you want the users to use the DVD drive without restrictions, modify the content of the Except for folders box to read as follows: (Press the [...] button to modify the content of the box.)
+For example, if your computer has a DVD drive that has the drive letter D: and you want the users to use the DVD drive without restrictions, modify the content of the Except folders box to read as follows: (Press the […] button to modify the content of the box.)

 The rest of the filter properties can be left empty.
 An empty Apply to box means Apply to all and an empty Except for box means Except for none.
 We have entered a star character in the Apply to files box, to emphasize that it should apply to all files, but we could have left the box empty, it would produce the same result as the star character.

 Now that we have created the filter that we need, it’s time to apply a restricting attribute to it.
-We basically have two choices: the No access attribute and the Read-only attribute.
+We basically have two choices: the No access attribute and the Read-only one.
 Which one to assign to the filter depends on how exactly you want the external devices to be restricted.
 If you want to completely lock access to the removable drives, assign the No access attribute to the filter:

 The result of the No access attribute would be that the users would be prevented from both opening the files from the external devices, and saving the files to them.
-If only you want to stop users from saving files to the removable drives, but allow them to open or copy files from them, than the Read-only attribute would do the job:
+If you only want to stop users from saving files to the removable drives, but allow them to open or copy files from them, than the Read-only attribute would do the job:

 Attention System Administrators: Folder Guard is enterprise-ready!
 The Folder Guard Administrator's Kit is available now.